Geoffrey R. Waters

 Geoffrey R Waters (1948–2007) was an American poet, and translator.

 He served as a Field Artillery officer.
-He graduated from Vanderbilt University with a BA degree in history and Chinese, and from Indiana University with an MBA in finance, and a PhD in Classical Chinese.
+He attended Austin High School in Texas and Central High School in Murfreesboro, Tennessee.
+He graduated from Vanderbilt University with a Bachelor of Arts degree in history and Chinese in 1970, and from Indiana University with an Master of Business Administration in finance in 1979, and a PhD in Classical Chinese in 1980.
 He was a senior vice president at a California bank.
 In May 2007 Geoffrey R Waters suffered a fatal heart attack.
 He lived in Glendale, California.